Xh4H/kernel-driver-cheat-bridge/README.md

 The driver is registered with the name "TSCDriver," but you can modify this in the source code if necessary.

+Using any Kernel Driver mapper can work, such as kdmapper.

 ## Getting the Driver Handle
 Use the following code snippet to obtain the driver handle:
 ```cpp